John-Abbott-College/4A8-Notes/02_Documenting_Public_APIs.md

 #### Troubleshooting docfx

-Working from home and running into an error that looks like this when building with docfx.console installed?
+Working on your laptop or at home?
+You installed docfx.console on your project using the NuGet package manager.
+You rebuilt your project.
+If you see an error in the output that looks like the following, follow read on.

 ```
 1>Build succeeded with warning.
-1>[26-01-21 12:59:20.886]Warning:[MetadataCommand.ExtractMetadata](C:/Users/helen.katalifos/OneDrive - John Abbott College/Documents/GitHubRepos/HomeCalendar1/HomeCalendar1/HomeCalendar1.csproj)Workspace failed with: [Failure] Msbuild failed when processing the file '...\HomeCalendar1\HomeCalendar1.csproj' with message: Method not found: 'System.ReadOnlySpan`1<Char> Microsoft.IO.Path.GetFileName(System.ReadOnlySpan`1<Char>)'.
+1>[26-01-21 12:59:20.886]Warning:[MetadataCommand.ExtractMetadata](.../HomeCalendar/HomeCalendar/HomeCalendar1.csproj)Workspace failed with: [Failure] Msbuild failed when processing the file '...\HomeCalendar\HomeCalendar.csproj' with message: Method not found: 'System.ReadOnlySpan`1<Char> Microsoft.IO.Path.GetFileName(System.ReadOnlySpan`1<Char>)'.
-1>[26-01-21 12:59:20.886]Warning:[MetadataCommand.ExtractMetadata]Project '...\HomeCalendar1\HomeCalendar1.csproj' does not contain any documents.
+1>[26-01-21 12:59:20.886]Warning:[MetadataCommand.ExtractMetadata]Project '...\HomeCalendar1\HomeCalendar.csproj' does not contain any documents.
-1>[26-01-21 12:59:20.886]Warning:[MetadataCommand.ExtractMetadata]No metadata is generated for HomeCalendar1.
+1>[26-01-21 12:59:20.886]Warning:[MetadataCommand.ExtractMetadata]No metadata is generated for HomeCalendar.
 ```

 There seems to be an issue with newer versions on VS, in particular since docfx.console is deprecated.
-You can, instead use the command line tool
+You can still generate the documentation html by using the command line tool:

+(After having installed docfx.console and rebuilding, you will have a docfx.json file.
+The command-line tool will use it)

 Open the Terminal in VS: View -> Terminal